 In 463 BC, there was a revolt in Egypt, a Persian satrapy.
 The Athenians took the ambitious decision that the Delian League should intervene on the rebel side and wrest control of Egypt from the Persians.
 An Athenian fleet of 200 triremes sailed into Egypt.
 Initially the coalition of Egyptian rebels and Athenians won some victories.
 They killed the Persian general Achaemenes, and besieged the Persian garrison at Memphis, a town in lower Egypt.
 The siege of Memphis dragged on for three years.
 Artaxerxes I, then the Persian Emperor, dispatched reinforcements under a new general, Megabyzus.

-The arrival of Megabyzus transformed the situation in Memphis.
+The arrival of Megabyzus transformed the situation.
 The Athenians and the Egyptian rebels who were besieging Memphis were wiped out.
-Some Athenians escaped the Persian dragnet in Memphis but they were captured or killed in other parts of Egypt.
-The Persians wanted to avenge the defeat at the Battle of Eurymedon and were merciless.
-The Greeks suffered a massive loss of 50,000 men.
-It can be imagined that while attacking the Athenians, the Persians might have boasted, “This is Eurymedon in reverse”—alluding to the Eurymedon vase.
-There is no evidence that the Persians made their own vases to give a sexual angle to their Egyptian victory.
+Some Athenians escaped the Persian dragnet in Memphis but most were captured or killed in other parts of Egypt.
+The Persians wanted to avenge the defeat at the Battle of Eurymedon.
+They were merciless.
+The Greeks lost 50,000 men.
+It is possible that while attacking the Athenians, the Persians might have boasted, “This is Eurymedon in reverse”—alluding to the Eurymedon vase.
+There is no evidence that the Persians made their own vases to sexualize their Egyptian victory.